Alfredo Verzosa: Bishop of Lipa

-In 1916, at age 39, Verzosa was appointed the first Filipino Bishop of the Diocese of Lipa, covering the Southern Tagalog Provinces.
+In 1916, at age 39, Verzosa was appointed the first Filipino Bishop of Lipa, covering the Southern Tagalog Provinces.
 He succeeded Giuseppe Petrelli, who became the Apostolic Delegate to the Philippines.
 Verzosa's episcopal ordination took place at the Cathedral of San Sebastián on January 20, 1917, with Archbishop Petrelli presiding.

 Drawing on his experience in Nueva Segovia, Verzosa prioritized catechetics in Lipa, establishing centers and training local catechists.
 This led to the founding of the Religiosas de María de la Enseñanza Cristiana (later renamed the Misioneras Catequistas del Sagrado Corazón) in 1923.
 He also introduced various religious congregations to the diocese, including the Carmelites and the Pauline Fathers and Sisters, and oversaw the construction of schools, seminaries, catechetical centers, and convents.

 Apostolic administrator of Nueva Segovia

 Following Peter Joseph Hurth's resignation as Bishop of Nueva Segovia, Verzosa became the diocese's Apostolic Administrator.
 In January 1926, a rebellion among native priests in Pangasinan, led by Hurth's suspended Vicar General, Benigno Jimenez, created a crisis.